micharbet/CLE/doc/HOWTO.md

 (mdfilter) that highlights formatted items.

 ## 7. Keeping CLE fresh

 `cle update`
-Downloads the most recent version of CLE from the original source.
-Changes to files can be reviewed before replacement.
-All steps must be acknowledged by the user.
+Issue this command from occasionaly  or if you know that updated resource is available.
+It downloads the most recent version of CLE from the original source.
+Changes can be reviewed before replacement and replacement must be acknowledged by the user.

 Additionally, the update is only applied to the account where CLE has been deployed, the CLE workstation.
 On remote sessions an upgrade would just have a temporary effect and is not recommended.

 ## 8. Files

-The environment is installed by default into the home directory within a subfolder named `.cle-username`.
+The environment is stored by default into a subfolder named `.cle-username` within the home directory.
 Technically speaking the folder containing CLE is this:

    `$HOME/.cle-$CLE_USER`

+Adding username seem to be redundant but enables independent environment settings when used on a server by several administrators.
+Note the $CLE_USER variable keeps the first login name from your workstation along all subsequent sessions.

-The following files can be found there:
+The following files can be found there, variables contain absolute paths:
-- `rc`                  The CLE itself ($CLE_RC)
+- `rc`   $CLE_RC      The CLE itself
-- `cf`                  Configuration file ($CLE_CF)
+- `cf`   $CLE_CF      Configuration file
-- `tw`                  User's own tweaks, executed upon CLE startup and also transferred along with the main resource, and executed on remote sessions ($CLE_TW)
+- `tw`   $CLE_TW      User's own tweaks, executed upon CLE startup and also transferred along with the main resource, and executed on remote sessions
-- `al`                  Saved user's set of aliases ($CLE_AL)
+- `al`   $CLE_AL      Saved user's set of aliases
 - `mod-*` and `cle-*`   Modules enhancing CLE functionality.

+The `rc`, `tw` and `al` files might have suffix '-hostname'.
+If not they are used locally as a CLE workstation.
+The suffix presence indicates the origin of those three files or in other words, from which workstation they have been copied.
+On the other hand config file name contains local FQDN to allow individual settings within NFS shared home folders.

 Some files however remain in the main home directory:
 - `.cle-local`          Local account's tweak file
 - `.history-username `  Personal history file, managed by bash
 - `.history-ALL`        Rich history file ($CLE_HIST)

-The username is stored in the variable $CLE_USER - this is set upon login to the workstation and the variable is passed further into subsequent sessions.
-See the next section for details.

 ## 9. Variables